openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 If the Response Type value is `vp_token`, the VP Token is returned in the Authorization Response.
 When the Response Type value is `vp_token id_token` and the `scope` parameter contains `openid`, the VP Token is returned in the Authorization Response alongside a Self-Issued ID Token as defined in [@!SIOPv2].

-If the Response Type value is `code` (Authorization Code grant type), the VP Token is provided in the Token Response.
+If the Response Type value is `code` (Authorization Code Grant Type), the VP Token is provided in the Token Response.

 The expected behavior is summarized in the following table: